 11:30 – 13:00 Harnessing innovations for development programming

-This session will explore how CO participants can harness ICT innovations in their current portfolios or develop new programmes that make use of ICT innovations.
+This session will explore how CO participants can harness ICT innovations to enhance current portfolios or incubate new programmes.

+A short plenary session led by a facilitator and an external expert will introduce basic innovation concepts with emphasis on diffusion of, open and bottom-up innovation, as well as briefly discuss innovations emerging in the developing world (Kenya, etc.).

-Participants will split into three groups.
-Group discussions will be led by a facilitator and will explore ways to introduce innovative ICT-enabled elements into programming.
-The facilitator will introduce the UNDP framework for innovation, based on the five pillars below:
+The facilitator will then introduce a framework for innovation, based on the five pillars below:

+The plenary will then break into four or five groups, depending on the number of participants.
+Responses to the survey administered by the organizers will also be used to guide group creation.
+Each group will have a facilitator who will help guide the discussions.

 The framework will be discussed using concrete examples and participants will be encouraged to keep this framework in mind for the rest of the day.
-The concept of bottlenecks will be explored in greater depth, and participants will be asked to each come up with at least one “problem definition”, i.e. answering the question “what is the problem you are trying to solve?”
+The concepts of bottlenecks and diffusion will be explored in greater depth, and participants will be asked to each come up with at least one “problem definition”, i.e. answering the question “what is the problem you are trying to solve?”
+Problem definition should be based on ongoing programmes or new ideas that UNDP practitioners are currently facing.
+Particpants shouls avoid thinking at problems from a technical angle.

-Participants will work individually or in pairs to identify problem definitions, and discuss them in plenary to narrow them down and define them more clearly.
+Participants will work individually or in pairs to identify problem definitions, and discuss them within the groups to narrow them down and define them more clearly.
+Collaboration across participants and country offices is recommended to foster better cross-pollination of ideas.

 Problem definitions will be posted around the room where lunch takes place, allowing other participants to browse them.